stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/rnaseq-expression-classification.md

 ## Interpreting Results

 Once the resulting analysis job completes, an HTML plot of the results should be available.
-The plot is generated with the [Plotly R library](https://plot.ly/r/).
+The plot is generated with the [Protein Paint library](https://www.nature.com/articles/ng.3466).
 The plot can be zoomed arbitrarily and group labels can be turned on/off for manual inspection.
 User input samples will be displayed in black marks with a label on the graph as well as an entry in the legend.

 ![](../../../images/guides/genomics-platform/analyzing-data/sj-workflows/rnaseq-expression-classification/rnaseq-expression-plot.png)